Graham A. Colditz, MD, DrPH, FAFPHM

 With longstanding interest in the causes and prevention of chronic disease, particularly among women, Dr. Colditz has evaluated numerous lifestyle factors, documenting that current use of postmenopausal hormone therapy increases the risk of breast cancer.
 He has developed statistical models to more accurately classify levels of risk for several cancers.
 Other areas of his expertise include tobacco and obesity in relation to cancer.
 He also documented that smoking increases risk of stroke and total mortality among women and that weight gain increases the risk of diabetes.
 He has focused extensively on the validation of self-report information for use in large-scale epidemiologic studies and refined diet assessment tools for use in public health settings such as WIC.
 He has devoted much effort to the application of scientific advances in cancer prevention to broader population programs working with the American Cancer Society and the Massachusetts Cancer Control Program.
 He also developed the website www.yourdiseaserisk.wustl.edu to communicate tailored prevention messages to the public.
 He leads a team writing the Cancer News in Context blog at http://www.cancernewsincontext.org/.
 He continues to pursue approaches to the translation of epidemiologic data to improve risk stratification and tailor prevention messages and screening strategies.

+In 2014, Dr. Colditz received the American Society of Clinical Oncology-American Cancer Society Award and Lecture for his contributions to cancer prevention and management.
 In 2012, Dr. Colditz was appointed to a five-year term on the National Cancer Institute Board of Scientific Advisors, a group that makes recommendations on the research priorities conducted or supported by the Institute.
 In November 2011, Dr. Colditz was awarded the American Cancer Society’s highest honor, the Medal of Honor, for his dedication to conducting research that focuses on the causes and prevention of chronic diseases and cancer.
 In October 2006, on the basis of professional achievement and his commitment to public health, he was elected to membership of the Institute of Medicine, an independent body that advises the U.S. government on many issues affecting public health.
 Additionally, Dr. Colditz has filled many professional leadership roles.
 He served as editor-in-chief of the journal Cancer Causes and Control from 1998 to 2006.
 In 2004, Dr. Colditz was awarded the American Cancer Society-Cissy Hornung Clinical Research Professorship.
 He has contributed to reports of the Surgeon General on Tobacco and Health, served on committees of the National Academies of Science addressing health effects of exposure to herbicides in Vietnam Veterans (1992 to 1995 and 1995 to 1996), and served on the Committee to Assess Potential Health Effects from Exposure to Pave Paws Low-Level Phased Array Radiofrequency Energy.
 He also contributed chapters to the report from the National Academy of Science entitled “Fulfilling the Potential of Cancer Prevention and Early Detection.”
 He has served on several National Cancer Institute scientific peer-review committees including Subcommittee E (program projects) and Subcommittee A (Cancer Center Support Grants), and is currently chair of the Center for Scientific Research Epidemiology of Cancer (EPIC) study section.

 Dr. Colditz is a highly cited medical researcher (see detailed information at http://hcr3.isiknowledge.com/author.cgi?id=2874&cb=998).
 He has edited numerous books on cancer prevention and health promotion and the "Encyclopedia of Cancer in Society."
 Citations and citation metrics can be found at http://www.researcherid.com/rid/A-3963-2009.